reitera11/Process-Scheduler-Simulator/README.md

 The current stable version of the scheduler is: **Scheduler1.3**.

 ##Input and Output File Formatting
-Scheduler1.2 onwards allow the user to specify input and output file names through the console.
+Note: Scheduler1.2 onwards allow the user to specify input and output file names through the console.
 Previous to this the input file must have the name '*inputProcesses.txt*', and the output file would have the name '*outputProcesses.txt*'.

 Given an example input .txt file:
 ```